docpad-archive/documentation/FAQ.md

-### What is the list of properties on the default Document object?
+### What properties do documents have?

-Here's a list of what you'll have on the `Document` object that is passed into a template (unless you've added your own :P):

-* fullPath
-* relativePath
-* extensions
-* tags
-* relatedDocuments
-* date
-* basename
-* extension
-* extensionRendered
-* filename
-* content
-* contentSrc
-* contentRaw
-* contentRendered
-* relativeBase
-* title
-* slug
-* id
-* url
-* layout
+Documents and Layouts both inherit from the `File` class.
+[You can discover the complete listing of the default properties the `File` class by browsing its source code by clicking here.](https://github.com/bevry/docpad/blob/master/lib/file.coffee#L12)

 ### Does it work on windows?

-Sure does, check the installation instructions in the [readme](https://github.com/bevry/docpad).
+Sure does, check the installation instructions in the [Readme](https://github.com/bevry/docpad).

 ### Where can I host my docpad website?